jank-lang/jank/book/src/troubleshooting/faq.md

 ClojureScript leans into JavaScript.
 Clojure Dart leans into the Dart world.
 In each of these, attributes and behaviors of the host runtime show transparently through the Clojure dialect.
 They're not hidden.
-This, on the surface, makes Clojure dialects different, but it's for this reason that they're all more Clojure-like.
+This, on the surface, makes Clojure dialects different, but actually it's for this reason that they're all more Clojure-like.

 So what's common across all of these?
 That's not currently defined by the Clojure core team.
 But the common space across all of these is where jank aims